-Go to the Facebook website and click on ‘Sign Up’.
+Go to the Facebook website and click ‘Sign Up’.
 You will see several boxes that require information such as your name and email address.
 Follow the step-by-step instructions to join.

-Profiles can be created using a real name, or an alias or nickname, and are often accompanied by a photograph.
+Profiles can be created using a real name, an alias or nickname, and are often accompanied by a photograph.

-Once you’ve created your profile, you can also adjust the privacy settings to specify which details you want to be made public.
+Once you’ve created your profile, you can adjust the privacy settings to specify which details you want to be made public.

 • a computer with an internet connection